Choose-Your-Own-Adventure Thai Coconut Curry

 Choose Your Own Adventure Chickpea and Sweet Potato Thai Coconut Curry

-- 1/2 head broccolini, cut into bite sized pieces
+• 1/2 head broccolini, cut into bite sized pieces optional

 Instructions

-- Add the sliced white portion of the green onions to the pan along with the minced garlic, ginger and thinly sliced serrano pepper.
-Saute gently for about a minute to release fragrance.
-Add 1 tbsp of Tahi green curry paste and mix in for another 30 seconds.
+• Add the sliced white portion of the green onions and some of the green parts to the pan (save a small amount of the green for garnish) along with the minced garlic, ginger and thinly sliced serrano pepper.
+Season with salt and pepper.
+Sauté gently for about a minute to release fragrance.
+Add 2 tbsp of Thai green curry paste and toss it with the garlic and onion, allowing the fragrance to develop for another 30 seconds.

-- Add 1/2 cup of chicken broth or stock and the entire can of coconut milk.
+• Add chicken broth or stock and the entire can of coconut milk (shake the can well before you open it, you should be able to hear the liquid as you shake).
 Stir gently to combine.
-Add 1-2 tsp of lime zest.
-Allow the mixture to come to a gentle simmer, about 4 minutes.
+Add 1-2 tsp of lime zest and the juice of half a lime to start.
+Allow the mixture to come to a gentle simmer, about 4 minutes (reduce heat a tad to keep from boiling).
 Taste and adjust ginger and lime zest to amp up flavor.
-Salt to taste.
+Add salt if needed.

 Notes